Qovery/documentation/website/guides/tutorial/how-to-deploy-your-application-on-aws-in-30-minutes.md

 2. If you have any question or suggestion on this tutorial, please contact us via [this form][urls.qovery_contact_us] or [Discord][urls.qovery_chat].

 ### What is Qovery
 Qovery is a platform that makes your app deployment on AWS very simple.
 The installation of Qovery on your AWS account takes approximately 30 minutes.
-Then you're ready to deploy your apps "a la" Heroku-like.
-[Read more about Qovery][docs.getting-started.what-is-qovery].
+Then you're ready to deploy your apps "à la" Heroku-like.

 ### Why you should use AWS
 * You need a reliable hosting platform.